profandyfield/discovr/README.md

   smelly.
 For details execute `?glastonbury`.
 - **goggles**: fictitious data about whether alcohol affects perception of physical attractiveness.
 For details execute `?goggles`.
+- **goggles_lighting**: fictitious data about the moderating effect of lighting on the ratings of attractivenesses of faces after different doses of alcohol.
+For details execute `?goggles_lighting`.
 - **grades**: fictitious data about statistics grades.
 For details execute `?grades`.
 - **hangover**: fictitious data about the efficacy of different drinks